 Besides the $2,500 or more you paid in fees, you could lose much more.
 Thinking you no longer have debts, you stop paying your bills.
 However, one late payment can mean a lower credit rating for you, as well as higher interest rates.
 Eventually, you could be harassed by collection agencies and even end up having your house foreclosed or your car repossessed.

-If you think you have been a victim of this scheme, you can file a complaint with the Governor's Office of Consumer Protection.
+If you think you have been a victim of this scheme, you can file a complaint with the Georgia Department of Law's Consumer Protection Division.